 Anthropos Counseling Center was founded as a non-profit agency in 1971 in Livermore by several California State University, Hayward professors.
 The initial charter was defined as “educational, charitable, and scientific,” with the intent of constructively changing the design of institutional education.
 In 1975, Anthropos’ mission shifted to providing quality, affordable counseling services as well as a comprehensive training program for Marriage and Family Therapist Associates.

 In 1980, Ms. Jacqui Stratton, a Licensed Marriage and Family Therapist, working in the Livermore community began to serve as Executive Director of Anthropos.
-She served in this capacity until her untimely passing in late 2003.
+She served in this capacity until her passing in late 2003.
 In recognition of the important legacy she created at Anthropos and her many years of service, the Board established the Jacqui Stratton Memorial Fund which provides counseling scholarships to low income individuals who otherwise would not be able to afford counseling services.

 OUR EXECUTIVE DIRECTOR

 Mary comes to Anthropos with a long list of experience in the helping profession.
 She was an educator for 15 years before getting her MA in counseling and later becoming a licensed Marriage and Family Therapist.
 She has had extensive community involvement as well as specialized training with couples, individuals and families struggling with addiction.
 With each new area of focus that has come into her practice, Mary takes on the challenge of becoming an EXPERT in that field and seeks out ways to gain the expertise necessary to meet that challenge.
 She has a heartstring for Anthropos and received her own trainee and associateship with us.

 To contact Mary please email her at firstname.lastname@example.org